evonneng/PronunciationApp/README.md

 Written for Android phones.

-To open: compile with gradle script and run on emulator/ android phone on debug mode
+To open: compile with gradle script and run on emulator/ android phone

-Credits:
+Credits: used Android's TextToSpeech library

+Project Goals: learn the basics of UI/UX design and features of Android Studio